10 Best Solar Flashlights in 2020 (Review)

 The Best Solar Flashlights

-The MECO solar hand crank flashlight is one of the top choices available in the market for a light source with a portable design.
+The Swiss Safe Solar hand crank flashlight is one of the top choices available in the market for a light source with a portable design.

-This emergency flashlight has been built-in with a nickel metal-hydrate (NiMH) rechargeable battery that allows you to store solar power.
-This way, you will be able to use it at night, making it the perfect survival gear addition.
+This emergency flashlight has been built-in with a nickel metal-hydrate (NiMH) rechargeable battery that allows you to store solar power for using it during the night making it a perfect survival gear addition.

 The flashlight can be charged by placing the emergency light with the solar panel facing the sun, this will charge the battery throughout the day.
 Moreover, there is another interesting and useful way to charge this flashlight which is related to hand cranking.

 By spinning a lever you can use the kinetic energy and transform it into electricity that will be stored inside the battery.
 By cranking around 6 minutes you will obtain 1 hour light performance.
 This is useful in case that you find yourself in an emergency situation and that you forgot to charge this flashlight during the day with solar energy or also in case that the solar radiation throughout the day was not enough as to charge it completely.